Show Good Cause for coursework students

 Appealing a decision

-You have the right to appeal against being placed on the academic progression register, any conditions placed on your re-enrolment, or against exclusion for not showing good cause.
+You have the right to appeal against being placed on the academic progression register, against any conditions placed on your re-enrolment, or against exclusion for not showing good cause.
 Read our article on academic appeals.

 If you improve in the future